wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    To indent several lines with one command: Esc Shift+V for Visual Line mode, highlight lines, Shift . to shift left, Shift , to shift right.

    ### Output file

    To output a file to a pod named "pod-x":

    <pre>kubectl logs pod-x | sudo tee ~/opt/answers/mypod.logs</pre>

 1. <strong>19 questions</strong> means less than 10 minutes per question.
-But the recommended strategy is to avoid getting bogged down on long and complex questions.
+So avoid getting bogged down on the longer complex questions.
 First go through all the questions to answer the easiest ones first.
 Along the way, mark ones you want to go back to.

    NOTE: Although there are 19 objectives, not all objectives may be in every exam.

+1. Avoid writing yaml by scratch.

+   Search within kubernetes.io to copy code.

+   Use <tt>kubectl create</tt>.

-1. Paste to the Notpad available during the exam.
+   Paste to the Notpad available during the exam.
 Save commands there for copy rather than retype.

    <pre><strong>k -n pluto get all -o wide
    </strong></pre>

-1. The above get listings for a namespace called "pluto".
+1. Use <tt>kubectl explain</tt>.

+1. Use <tt>help</tt> as in <tt>kubectl create configmap help </tt>.

 1. Run a busybox web server to test access externally:

    <pre><strong>k run tmp --restart=Never --rm --image=busybox -i -- wget -O- 10.12.2.15
    </strong></pre>

+1. Do not delete/remove what you have done!
+People/robots review your servers after the test.

 ### After exam